FreeRCT/FreeRCT/doc/CodeStyle.md

 # Introduction #

-As in any open source project, many people will read and perhaps even modify the code.
+As in any open source project, many people will read and modify the code.
 Quite likely this will happen long after you have left.
 Therefore, it is important to make the code easily understandable.

 To make this happen, the project has a number of rules and guide lines for code.
   * Document every part.